khasicrypto/newpair-sniper/README.md

-# Welcome to Dr. Furr's Sniper Bot.
+## Welcome to Dr. Furr's Sniper Bot.
 Join the community: https://t.me/drfurrbots.

-# All the variables possible values are explained below, PLEASE SET THE CORRECT VALUES OR ELSE THE BOT WON'T WORK.
+### All the variables possible values are explained below, PLEASE SET THE CORRECT VALUES OR ELSE THE BOT WON'T WORK.

-BETA.
+ALPHA.
 NOT FULLY TESTED.
+It has memory and network leaks that I will fix it.

+This bot listens for new pairs on pancakeswap, runs a honeypot test, and snipes them.

+With all of my bots you can find pre-compiled binaries in the dist folder.
+You should be able to run this bot anywhere (even mobile) without worrying about other dependencies.

-# GENERAL SETTINGS:
+### GENERAL SETTINGS:

 `PRIVATE_KEY`: The private key is self explanatory.
 No one will **ever** ask for it.
 Don't **share** it.